MesmerizingManisha9/aps-fault-detection1/README.md

-git add .  # to add commit in git git status  # to check modified files git commit -m "this is my first version of commit"
+git add .  # to add commit in git git status  # to check modified files git commit -m "this is my first version of commit" git log # to check latest changes if any by anybody
 ```